cfpb/design-system/docs/pages/variables.md

           CFPB's default brand font and fallback.

           `--font-stack: 'Avenir Next', Arial, sans-serif;`
-      - variation_name: '@font-face file path'
-        variation_description: >-
-          Use this variable to point to the file containing your `@font-face` rules.
-To use none, set it to an empty string.

-          `@font-face-path: 'licensed-fonts.scss';`
       - variation_name: Font source
         variation_description: >-
-          Use this variable to specify where the fonts declared in `licensed-fonts.scss` are located when self-hosting the font files.
+          There is a Sass mixin for specifying the path to the woff and woff2 font files for the CFPB default brand font, Avenir Next.
-          Can be either a relative or absolute path.
+          Pass in the path to the files.
+The path can be either a relative or absolute path.

           ```

-          @cf-fonts-path: '/static/fonts'`;
+          @include licensed-font('/path/to/fonts/woff/files')`;

           ```
 ---